paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-031-general.md

 In subsection (b)(1), the words “Volunteers who are performing services directly to a public or private nonprofit entity may not receive those payments” are added for clarity.

 #### References in Text
-The Indian Self-Determination and Education Assistance Act, referred to in subsec. (a), is Pub.
+The Indian Self-Determination and Education Assistance Act ([25 U.S.C.
+450](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450&num=0&edition=prelim) et seq.), referred to in subsec. (a), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, as amended, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of Title 25, Indians.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450&num=0&edition=prelim) and Tables.
+2203, which was classified principally to subchapter II (§ 450 et seq.) of chapter 14 of Title 25, Indians, prior to editorial reclassification as chapter 46 (§ 5301 et seq.) of Title 25.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5301&num=0&edition=prelim) and Tables.

 The Indian Health Care Improvement Act, referred to in subsec. (a), is Pub.
 L. 94–437, Sept.
 30, 1976, 90 Stat.
 1400, as amended, which is classified principally to chapter 18 (§ 1601 et seq.) of Title 25, Indians.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1601 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section1601&num=0&edition=prelim) and Tables.